lmarsbrown/STRIPS/README.md

 ### Action Verification

-A funciton also needs to be created determining if an action is valid.
+A function also needs to be created determining if an action is valid.
 An action is invalid if the piece that it is trying to move into the zero position is outside of the puzzle.
 This occurs when the zero position is on the edge of the puzzle and the direction that the piece is being moved is the towards the edge of the puzzle.
 A function checking if a move is invalid is shown below

 ```js
 function isMoveAllowed(puzzle,direction)